Nagios Plugins

 Notes:

-1. space separated list of label/value pairs
+1. Space separated list of label/value pairs

-7. min and max are not required if UOM=%
+6. min and max are not required if UOM=%

-8. value, min and max in class [-0-9.].
-Must all be the same UOM. value may be a literal "U" instead, this would indicate that the actual value couldn't be determined
+7. value, min and max in class [-0-9.].
+Must all be the same UOM

 System Commands and Auxiliary Files

-Don't use exec(), popen(), etc. to execute external commands without explicitly using the full path of the external program.
+Don't use exec(), popen(), etc. to execute external commands without explicitly using the full path.
+This makes the plugin vulnerable to hijacking by a trojan horse earlier in the search path.

-If you have to execute external commands from within your plugin and you're writing it in C, use the spopen() function that Karl DeBisschop has written.
+If you have to execute external commands from within your plugin and you're writing it in C, use the spopen() function.
+The code for spopen() and spclose() is included with the core plugin distribution.

-If your plugin opens any files, take steps to ensure that you are not following a symlink to another location on the system.
+If your plugin opens any files, take steps to ensure you are not following a symlink to another location on the system.

-Validate all Input
+Validate All Input

 Use routines in utils.c or utils.pm and write more as needed.